groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 necessary to watch that memory is saturated, but if it is below 90% it should not be a problem.
 With the DSAS architecture, almost 200MB is also used by the operating system.
-- __Loadavg__ - The `Load average` is a concept of Unix giving an idea on the occupation of computational resources of the machine.
-A `Load Average` of `1` means that the equivalent of a processor core is completely occupied.
-So, the total occupation of resources of the machine is at the point where the `Load average` is equal to the number of cores of the processor.
-On the DSAS page the `Load average` is presented in a logarithmic scale with the number of processor cores at 50% of the length of the status bar.
+- __Loadavg__ - The "Load average" is a concept of Unix giving an idea on the occupation of computational resources of the machine.
+A "Load Average" of "1" means that the equivalent of a processor core is completely occupied.
+So, the total occupation of resources of the machine is at the point where the "Load average" is equal to the number of cores of the processor.
+On the DSAS page the "Load average" is presented in a logarithmic scale with the number of processor cores at 50% of the length of the status bar.
 If the status bar is longer than half, DSAS might have insufficient computing resources.
 The first thing